walshe/poker-exercise-nofork/README.md

 Implement the `int compareTo(PokerHand opponentHand)` method of the `PokerHand` class, such that two poker hands can be compared.
 This method should return

-- `HandResult.WIN.comparatorValue` if this hand is better than the opponent's hand
+- `HandResult.WIN` if this hand is better than the opponent's hand
-- `HandResult.LOSS.comparatorValue` if the opponent's hand is better
+- `HandResult.LOSS` if the opponent's hand is better
-- `HandResult.TIE.comparatorValue` if the result is a tie (AKA a split pot)
+- `HandResult.TIE` if the result is a tie (AKA a split pot)

 The hands should be ranked according to the rules of [Texas Hold'em](https://en.wikipedia.org/wiki/Texas_hold_%27em).